-SGAC’s Honorary Board is comprised of distinguished individuals who have been of great service to our organisation or who we have wished to recognise for their furtherance of goals similar to those of SGAC.
+SGAC’s Honorary Board is a lifetime recognition from the organisation, comprised of distinguished individuals who have been of great service to our organisation or who we have wished to recognise for their furtherance of goals similar to those of SGAC.
 The Honorary Board provides advice as appropriate to the experience of Honorary Board members.

 Members in alphabetical order:

 |Ciro Arevalo||Former Chairman of the United Nations Committee on the

 |Ben Baseley-Walker||Legal & Policy Advisor for Secure World Foundation

 |Yolanda Berenguer||Space Education Programme Coordinator for the